nnsW3/HESEA_Lib/README.md

 4. If you want to use any external libraries, such as NTL/GMP or tcmalloc, install these libraries.

-5. Build HESEA by running the following command (this will take few minutes; using the -j make command-line flag is suggested to speed up the build)
+5. Build HESEA by running the following command (this will take a few minutes; using the -j make command-line flag is suggested to speed up the build)

    ```
    make